qwertie/loyc.net/loyc-trees/index.md

 Loyc tree implementations
 -------------------------

-The .NET implementation is the only one that exists as of October 2016.
+The .NET LNode implementation is the only one that exists as of January 2019.

 See [Using Loyc trees in .NET](dotnet.html).

+### ILNode interface ###

+If you have a custom syntax (or semantic) tree you'd like to be compatible with Loyc trees / LES, you don't need to convert the whole compiler to use Loyc trees.
+Instead, implement the [`ILNode` interface](http://ecsharp.net/doc/code/interfaceLoyc_1_1Syntax_1_1ILNode.html) to "impersonate" a Loyc tree.
+The LES printers can consume this interface directly.